 What is Hip Preservation?

 Hip preservation treatment seeks to solve symptoms or abnormal hip joint development.
 Abnormal hip joint development can show up in children or adolescents as they grow.
-Your child is likely to notice symptoms like weakness or pain in the hip.
+Your child is likely to notice signs like weakness or pain in the hip.

 The exact cause of abnormal hip joint development is not always known.
 Adolescent hip dysplasia (AHD) is a common condition that most likely stems from an undiagnosed or untreated case of developmental dysplasia of the hip (DDH) in childhood.
 These issues can go unnoticed during infancy and childhood and may not cause symptoms even when severe.
 AHD typically appears as a child grows and becomes more active in the early teen years.
-This can be the result of a rapid growth spurt, the need for the hip to bear more load as the child gets bigger, or increased activity.
+This can result from a rapid growth spurt, the need for the hip to bear more load as the child gets bigger, or increased activity.

 Hip Preservation at Gillette

 Gillette has a long history of treating children with complex hip issues.
 We offer non-surgical treatments and surgical procedures to ensure your child gets the proper care for their hip condition and joint issues and prevent future pain or injury.

 Your child will receive care from an experienced, multidisciplinary team, which may include an orthopedic surgeon, arthroscopist, orthopedic APP and physical therapist - all trained in treating complex hip conditions in pediatric patients.